Home » Articles » Topic » Media » Public Television

 PBS and FCC involved in indecency controversy over profanity

 In March 2008, the Supreme Court agreed to examine the FCC’s “fleeting expletives” rules in Federal Communications Commission v.
-Fox Television Stations, after the Second Circuit Court of Appeals struck the rules down in June 2007.
-Under the fleeting expletive policy as interpreted lately by the FCC, a single curse word can cross the line into proscribable indecency.
+Fox Television Stations after the 2nd U.S. Circuit Court of Appeals struck the rules down in June 2007.
+Under the fleeting expletive policy as interpreted by the FCC, a single curse word could cross the line into proscribable indecency.
 Critics contend this conflicts with the FCC’s earlier, more lenient policy.
 The circuit court found that the FCC’s rationale of defending community standards was “divorced from reality” and that the rules probably violated the First Amendment.

 This article was originally published in 2009.
 Gina Logue is a 20-year radio journalism veteran who has covered events ranging from presidential elections to the 1996 Summer Olympics.
 Since 2001, she has worked in the Office of News and Media Relations at MTSU and has won over 20 awards for her work there.